MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-azsreadiness-cmdlet.md

 ### -WhatIf

 Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+The cmdlet isn't run.

 |  |  |
 |----------------------------|------------------|